jadecobra/python_tdd_exercises/source/list comprehensions.rst

        import list_comprehensions
        import unittest
-    the terminal displays a `ModuleNotFoundError <./ModuleNotFoundError.rst>`_ and we add that to our running list of exceptions
+    the terminal displays a :doc:`ModuleNotFoundError` and we add that to our running list of exceptions
   .. code-block:: python

        # Exceptions Encountered